Information alert

 Additional tips

 Boiling removes minerals from food.
-Boiling potatoes and throwing away the water can reduce the phosphate content.
-You can then mash or roast or bake them to finish cooking.
+Boiling potatoes and throwing away the water can lower the phosphate content.
+You can then mash the potatoes, or roast or bake them to finish cooking.

 Dairy

-Dairy foods provide protein, vitamins and minerals, in particular calcium, iodine and vitamin B12.
-But they are also high in phosphate.
+Dairy foods provide protein, vitamins and minerals, especially calcium, iodine and vitamin B12.

 Foods to choose

-(follow standard portion size recommendations as included on the food label)
+(follow standard portion size recommendations included on the food label)

 Foods to limit